Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 You must make the `sword_swing` animation in the sprite editor.

-For the hero you will not have to `get_sprite()` because the function exists for the hero and it does not have to be retrieve from the sprites methods, so it would be like the following line of code.
+For the hero you will not have to `get_sprite()` because the function exists for the hero and it does not have to be retrieved from the sprites methods, so it would be like the following line of code.

 ```lua
 hero:set_animation("dead")